Celecoxib (By mouth)

 - If you cannot swallow the capsule, you may open it and pour the medicine into a teaspoon of applesauce.
 Stir the mixture well and swallow right away.
-Drink enough water after to make sure you swallow any excess medicine in mouth.
+Drink enough water to make sure you swallow all of the medicine.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Any medicine that has been mixed with applesauce may be stored in a refrigerator and used within 6 hours.

 Drugs and Foods to Avoid: